mougiakouel/QGIS-Training-Manual/map_composer/map_composer.rst

 -------------------------------------------------------------------------------

 Not everything on the legend is necessary, so let's remove some unwanted items.

-In the :guilabel:`Item` tab, click on the :guilabel:`Legend items` slider.
+* In the :guilabel:`Item` tab, click on the :guilabel:`Legend items` slider.
-Select the :guilabel:`places` entry and delete it from the legend by clicking the :guilabel:`minus` button:
+* Select the :guilabel:`places` entry.
+* Delete it from the legend by clicking the :guilabel:`minus` button:

 .. image:: ../_static/map_composer/026.png
    :align: center

 You can also rename items.

-Select a layer from the same list, then click the :guilabel:`Edit` button:
+* Select a layer from the same list.
+* Click the :guilabel:`Edit` button:

 .. image:: ../_static/map_composer/027.png
    :align: center

-Rename the layers to :kbd:`Roads and Streets`, :kbd:`Surface Water`, :kbd:`Urban Areas`, and :kbd:`Farms`.
+* Rename the layers to :kbd:`Roads and Streets`, :kbd:`Surface Water`, :kbd:`Urban Areas`, and :kbd:`Farms`.

-Click the down arrow next to any item with multiple classes to rename the classes using the same method.
+* Click the down arrow next to any item with multiple classes to rename the classes (using the same method as above).

 In the example, the :guilabel:`Farms` layer's areas were computed in units that aren't easy to convert to land area directly.
 If your farms are classified by area or some other criteria, you should rename those classes to something that would make sense to the map reader.
 In the example, we renamed the smallest class :kbd:`small area` and the largest one :kbd:`large area`, with the one in the middle :kbd:`moderate area` and the rest blanked out.

 This is the result: